NATO Secretary General

 - The post is currently held by Jens Stoltenberg, former Prime Minister of Norway, who took up his responsibilities on 1 October 2014.

-Chairman of the North Atlantic Council and other key bodies
+Chair of the North Atlantic Council and other key bodies

 Head of the International Staff